 For years, we have seen the power of proximity marketing.
 In particular, the retail sector is notorious for geotargeting each other’s outlets.
 Even back in 2014, Dunkin Donuts delivered discount coupons to people near Starbucks.
 Needless to say, this gave them substantially higher coupon redemption rates.
 Recently, the initiative from Burger King is a great example of how to use the power of relevance and immediacy by offering customers something highly relevant and timely.
 Their proximity promotion was designed to retain customers that may be tempted to a competitor and promote a new feature in their app.

-So, before executing a proximity marketing campaign, let’s take a look at some of the benefits of adopting this personalised mobile marketing.
+So, before executing a location-based marketing campaign, let’s take a look at some of the benefits of adopting this personalised mobile marketing.

 6 Benefits of Proximity Marketing